 WATER SPORTS AND A BOARDWALK OF ACTIVITY

-A classic boardwalk beach town that is nearly two miles long, and has numerous rental shops.
+A classic boardwalk beach town that is nearly two miles long, Mission Beach also has numerous rental shops for water sports and activities.
 Belmont Park, an amusement park on the boardwalk, gives thrill right by the ocean, featuring the Giant Dipper Roller Coaster.
-If you want some amusement park fun this is the beach for you.
+If you want some amusement park, fun this is the beach for you.
 Along with the roller coaster, there is also miniature golf, bumper cars, rock climbing, and an arcade.

-Mission Beach is a popular beach with the 20-something crowd since there are plenty of bars and it is so close to Pacific Beach.
-A hot nightlife scene for young adults and the young at heart.
-No matter what age you are, there are biking, beach volleyball, boogie boarding, surfing, whale watching, sport fishing, and scuba diving activities to choose from.
-If you want some sound waters, Mission Bay is a quick walk away and is home to SeaWorld San Diego.
+Mission Beach is a popular beach with the 20-something crowd, since there are plenty of bars and it is so close to Pacific Beach.
+We recommend spending the time to walk from Mission to Pacific Beach, instead of taking a car or bus.
+Pacific Beach boasts a a hot nightlife scene for young adults and the young at heart.
+No matter what age you are, there are places to bike, play beach volleyball, boogie board, surf, whale watch, sport fish, and scuba dive!
+If you want some sound waters, Mission Bay is a quick walk away, and is home to SeaWorld San Diego.
 It is the largest aquatic park of its kind and there is plenty of space to enjoy some leisure time in this one-of-a-kind oasis on your own, with family or friends.

 Mission Beach Is Best For: